nbpillai/cse15l-lab-reports/lab1.md

 ![Image](./images/vscodeLanding.png)

-5. Then, go to the top navigation bar, click terminal, then click open new terminal.
+5. Then, go to the top navigation bar.
+Click "terminal", then "new terminal".

 ![Image](./images/vscodeTerminal.png)